-The standard for missing exams is considerably higher than for excused absence from lecture.
 Unless you have a documentable emergency or an illness which requires medical attention, you should not expect to be able to make up a missed exam.
 If you do have a serious illness or emergency, please contact me as soon as possible.

-Note that it is possible to drop the lowest and highest quiz grades, and to replace the lower in-class exam grade with part of the final exam grade.
+Note that it is possible to drop the lowest and highest quiz grades, and to replace the lower prelim exam grade with part of the final exam grade.
 These measures will be used instead of makeup exams or quizzes in all but the most exceptional circumstances.